ridhaginanjar/nodejs-beginner/RESTful-api/README.md

 This automation is used for create automatic testing.
 The purpose is our API's are match with the requirements.

 1. Add notes Scenario
-Here is the list of scenario testing :
+Here is the list of scenario testing:
 - Pastikan response memiliki status code 201.
 - Pastikan header response Content-Type memiliki nilai application/json.
 - Pastikan body response adalah object.